 I often remember it as a 1:3 ratio.
 One negative thing = three positive things.

-And, like I said before when you combine this with working together with other like-minded positive people, you will drown out negativity.
+And, as I said before when you combine this with working together with other like-minded positive people, you will drown out negativity.
 Sorry, WE WILL drown out negativity.

 Think about it… it’s a compounding effect.
 Imagine if everyone who noticed one negative thing, did three positive things to counteract the one negative thing…